David Frost's interviews with Richard Nixon: Broadcasts

 On Sunday evening May 1, 1977, CBS's 60 Minutes broadcast an interview of David Frost by Mike Wallace.
 This was the same network that Frost had "scooped" (CBS had negotiated to interview Nixon, but unlike the news organization, Frost was willing to pay for the sessions).
 Frost talked about looking forward to Nixon's "cascade of candour."

 The interviews were broadcast in four parts, with a fifth part containing material edited from the earlier parts broadcast months later:

-The premiere episode drew 45 million viewers, the largest television audience for a political interview in history — a record that still stands today.
+The premiere episode drew 45 million viewers, the largest television audience for a political interview.

-In part 3, Frost asked Nixon whether the president could do something illegal in certain situations such as against antiwar groups and others if he decides "it's in the best interests of the nation or something".
-Nixon replied: "Well, when the president does it, that means that it is not illegal", by definition.

 Part 5 opened with Frost's blunt question, "Why didn't you burn the tapes?"

 Aftermath

 A Gallup poll conducted after the interviews aired showed that 69 percent of the public thought that Nixon was still trying to cover up, 72 percent still thought he was guilty of obstruction of justice, and 75 percent thought he deserved no further role in public life.

 Frost was expected to make $1 million from the interviews.